InteractiveAdvertisingBureau/openrtb/extensions/2.x_official_extensions/gpc.md

   <td>regs.ext.gpc</td>
   <td>string</td>
   <td>1</td>
-  <td>This value should exactly replicate the value in the Global Privacy Control signal setting received from the upstream request.
-Where that was an HTTP GET request, it is the contents of the `Sec-GPC` HTTP header.
-Where that was an OpenRTB request, it is the contents of the equivalent field.</td>
+  <td>This is to be populated the value of the `Sec-GPC` HTTP header from the user agent where the ad will be shown.
+Vendors with access to that header must populate this field with that value.
+Vendors receiving an OpenRTB request must populate this with the value of the same field from the request.
+No other usage of this field is valid.
+E.g., vendors are not to copy the GPC signal from the GPP string to this field.</td>
  </tr>
 </table>